 STEP 1: INSTALL SOLAR POWER

 Please don’t get bogged down calculating how much solar you will need.
 With the correct layout you can always add additional solar panels to the RV roof.
 If roof space is limited or your RV is in partial shade you can add a PORTABLE panel that can be placed in the sun.
-If all you need to run are DC appliances such as lights, fans, USB charger for phones, water pump, and the DC ignition for the propane furnace and fridge any of the following panels will work.
+If all you need to run are DC appliances such as lights, fans, USB charger for phones, water pump, and the DC electronic ignition for the furnace, stove, water heater, and propane fridge any of the following panels will work.
 If you also need to run coffee makers, TVs, computers, microwaves and other AC power appliances you will need at least two to three of the following panels:

-- ROOF MOUNTED SOLAR PANELS like our Overlander-160 Watt Solar Panel Kit (best value, 25 year warranty, and expandable to 480 watts)
+ROOF MOUNTED SOLAR PANELS like our Overlander-190 Watt Solar Panel Kit (best value, 25 year power output warranty, and expandable to 570 watts)

 STEP 2: UPGRADE AND ADD BATTERIES